Panagiotis-T/Panagiotis-T/README.md

 - 👋 Hi, I’m @Panagiotis-T
-- 👀 I’m interested in data analysis, data forecasting and mathematical optimization
+- 👀 I’m interested in data analysis/forecasting/optimization
-- 🌱 I’m currently learning programming in R, working on forecasting models.
+- 🌱 I’m currently learning programming in R and improving my skills in python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on panagiotis_ts@outlook.com